Moturi Satyanarayana: Member of India's Parliament (1950–1966)

-Scholarly Interests and Propagation of Hindi through India
+Scholarly interests and propagation of Hindi through India

 Moturi had many scholarly interests.
-He was the Chief Editor of Encyclopedia on Social Sciences in Hindi published by the Hindi Vikas Samithi, Madras.
+He was the chief editor of Encyclopedia on Social Sciences in Hindi published by the Hindi Vikas Samithi, Madras.
 He was the founding secretary of the Telugu Bhasha Samiti.
 He also founded the Hindi Vikas Samiti and published 'Vishwa Vignana Samhita.'
-Finally, Moturi was an editor for a comprehensive encyclopaedia published in his native language of Telugu.
+Finally, Moturi was an editor for a comprehensive encyclopaedia published in his native language of Telugu called Telugu Vignana Sarvasvamu.

-Awards and Death
+Awards

 Later in his life, Moturi won many awards.
 He was a recipient of the Padma Shri award in 1954 and the Padma Bhushan award in 1962, both from the Government of India.
 Andhra University honoured him with its Kala Prapoorna award in 1977.

+Death

 Moturi lived to the age of 93.
 When a family member asked the nonagenarian Moturi about the secret of his longevity, his brief response was: "Listen more, eat less."

 Legacy

 As an activist for Indian Independence, a framer of the Indian Constitution, and a Parliamentarian, Moturi was a key figure in India's political history.
 However, some people criticise his decision to support Hindi, and not English, as the official language of India.
 The awkward provisions in the Indian Constitution and a later push by pro-Hindi hardliners led to "language riots" in the 1960s in southern states such as Tamil Nadu, where more than 60 people died.
 Several students immolated themselves protesting the forced use of Hindi as the national language.
 While English has become the de facto national language of India by 2010, the Indian Constitution has continued to serve as the fundamental basis of the India's polity and society and its drafting was a major accomplishment.